 Luckily, almost everyone.
 The age requirement for an older adult is over 24 years old.

-.
+But there are exceptions.
 For instance, even those who are not 24 can qualify if they are legally emancipated, married, have a dependent, or serve in the military.

 That’s because Tennessee Reconnect picks up where another program, Tennessee Promise, leaves off.